nuhmanp/secure-token-service/README.md

 sts:
   keymanagement:
     rotation:
-      checkInterval: <(long) the time interval in milliseconds the key-rotation will check the keys>
+      checkInterval: <(long) the time interval in milliseconds the key-rotation will check the keys, default: 30000 (which means: every 30 seconds)>
       encKeyPairs:
-        minKeys: <(integer) minimal count of stored encryption key-pairs>
+        minKeys: <(integer) minimal count of stored encryption key-pairs, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for encryption key-pairs>
+        enabled: <(boolean) defines if the key-rotation is enabled for encryption key-pairs, default: true>
       signKeyPairs:
-        minKeys: <(integer) minimal count of stored signature key-pairs>
+        minKeys: <(integer) minimal count of stored signature key-pairs, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for signature key-pairs>
+        enabled: <(boolean) defines if the key-rotation is enabled for signature key-pairs, default: true>
       secretKeys:
-        minKeys: <(integer) minimal count of stored secret keys>
+        minKeys: <(integer) minimal count of stored secret keys, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for secret-keys>
+        enabled: <(boolean) defines if the key-rotation is enabled for secret-keys, default: true>
 ```

 #### Key-generation